THE

 accordance with the provisions of this Act.

-been laid before a Court by any person under the provisions of section 30, the
+information has been laid before a Court by any person under the provisions of

-Court after such inquiry as it may deem necessary, is of the opinion that such
+section 30, the Court after such inquiry as it may deem necessary, is of the

 (2) Before